 An effective workout is all about control and tempo.
 You won't build muscles quicker by jerking the weights back and forth quicker, if anything, you'll get yourself injured and demotivated fast that way.
 James says "the key is in the control we have over the movements, the more effectively we are using our muscles.
 The longer our muscles are under tension, the more they are working and stronger they will become."

 Another often forgotten aspect of working out is correct breathing.
 Breathing correctly while exercising can help you perform better and also pace yourself more efficiently: "generally speaking you always want to be inhaling and filling the body with oxygen on the eccentric phase of the movement (e.g. the lowering phase of a squat for example) and then exhaling on the concentric phase when the muscles contract again (e.g. the standing up phase of a squat)" suggests James.

 Finally, remember that form is way more important than heavy weights.
 Working out using the wrong muscles and activating the wrong areas of your body will result in injuries and not gains.
-"The worst thing you can do with an exercise is immediately jump straight into using heavier weights when you’re not performing the exercise correctly.
+"The worst thing you can do with an exercise is immediately jumping straight into using heavier weights when you’re not performing the exercise correctly.
 This will cause serious damage to your body and is often much harder to correct the bad habits you might have instilled" James concludes.

 Dumbbell Bent Over Row

 This is a great exercise that really targets the middle back, the lats and rhomboids in particular.
 The key with this exercise is to have your knees slightly bent, hinge at the hips forward but keeping the weight back through your heels, your head straight so it’s aligned with your spine, and keeping your elbows nice and tight to the body as you row the dumbbells up.
 James is using a neutral grip here which helps target the middle of the back.